unChaz/sci-fi-5e/srd/mechanics/combat.md

 #### Ranged Attacks

 When you make a ranged attack, you fire a bow or a crossbow, hurl a handaxe, or otherwise send projectiles to strike a foe at a distance.
 A monster might shoot spines from its tail.
-Many spells also involve making a ranged attack.
+Many tek skills also involve making a ranged attack.

 ##### Range

 You can make ranged attacks only against targets within a specified range.

-If a ranged attack, such as one made with a spell, has a single range, you can’t attack a target beyond this range.
+If a ranged attack, such as one made with a tek skill, has a single range, you can’t attack a target beyond this range.

 Some ranged attacks, such as those made with a railrifle or a scorcher, have two ranges.
 The smaller number is the normal range, and the larger number is the long range.
 Your attack roll has disadvantage when your target is beyond normal range, and you can’t attack a target beyond the long range.

 ##### Ranged Attacks in Close Combat

 Aiming a ranged attack is more difficult when a foe is next to you.
-When you make a ranged attack with a weapon, a spell, or some other means, you have disadvantage on the attack roll if you are within 5 feet of a hostile creature who can see you and who isn’t incapacitated.
+When you make a ranged attack with a weapon, a tek skill, or some other means, you have disadvantage on the attack roll if you are within 5 feet of a hostile creature who can see you and who isn’t incapacitated.

 #### Melee Attacks

 Used in hand-to-hand combat, a melee attack allows you to attack a foe within your reach.
 A melee attack typically uses a handheld weapon such as a sword, an ion slingblade, or an axe.
 A typical monster makes a melee attack when it strikes with its claws, horns, teeth, tentacles, or other body part.
-A few spells also involve making a melee attack.
+A few tek skills also involve making a melee attack.

 Most creatures have a 5-foot **reach** and can thus attack targets within 5 feet of them when making a melee attack.
 Certain creatures (typically those larger than Medium) have melee attacks with a greater reach than 5 feet, as noted in their descriptions.